Joey Fatone Says He Was Just As Shocked As The Rest Of Us When T-Pain Won ‘The Masked Singer’

 Some of the judges’ guesses included Jamie Foxx, Tyrese Gibson, Cee Lo Green, and even Michael Vick, who isn’t even a performer.

-The Masked Singer will be back on Fox for season 2 and it’s easy to wonder whether the show will be able to maintain its mystique and popularity.
+The Masked Singer will be back on Fox for Season 2 and it’s easy to wonder whether the show will be able to maintain its mystique and popularity.
 As E!
 Online notes, the show’s high ratings helped it to become the highest-rated unscripted show launch since The X Factor in 2011.
-During the finale on Wednesday, 11 million viewers watched making it more successful than episodes of The Bachelor.
+During the finale on Wednesday, 11 million viewers watched, making it more successful than episodes of The Bachelor.

-Let’s hope they can maintain the magic for during the next season.
+Let’s hope they can maintain the magic during the next season.
 Fans will be waiting and ready to make their guesses.

 .@TPAIN wins 'The Masked Singer' as the Monster & drops surprise album '1UP' https://t.co/br7b0SRHcH pic.twitter.com/MUbXnWpbBN